TrevorMills/powerapps-translations/component/README.md

 ### Choices (Table)

-The SharePoint list ( or Dataverse table ) that contains translations for LookUp columns within your app.
+The SharePoint list ( or Dataverse table ) that contains translations for LookUp or Choices columns within your app.
 The columns containing the translations are arbitrary but need to match the columns referenced in `LanguageSchema`.
 Beyond that, the colums that are required in this table are:
   * `Group` - this text field is how choices for a single field are gropued together
   * `IsOther` - choices are sorted alphabetically ( within the current language ), with any choices marked as true in this Yes/No field being sorted to the end